 Coding: Email Schedule

-, the task was to send out emails in a specific order.
+The first problem was about subscriptions: given a list of users {name, plan, begin_date, duration}, the task was to send out emails in a specific order.
 A welcome email should be sent on the same day the plan begins, an upcoming expiration email should be sent 15 days before the plan expires, and an expiration email should be sent on the day of expiration.

-The second part built on the first, adding a list of plan changes: {name, new_plan, change_date}
+The second part built on the first, adding a list of plan changes: {name, new_plan, change_date}.

 The third part was a bonus.
-Building on the second part, it added a renewal feature where an entry in the change list was {name, extension, change_date}
+Building on the second part, it added a renewal feature where an entry in the change list was {name, extension, change_date}.

 Integration:Bikemap